rollins-cms/mat310-spr20/sprint5/sprint5.md

 2. Be able to draw circuits from compound propositions and vice versa.
 3. Use truth tables to compute the output of a circuit and express it in disjunctive normal form
 4. Simplify circuits using laws of Boolean algebra
-5. Construct circuits made from universal NAND gates
+5. Construct and simplify circuits made from universal NAND gates
 6. Understand timing diagrams

 # Requirements (What you need to do):